owlbarn/tutorial/book/introduction/README.md

 ### Using Toplevel

-OCaml language has bundled with a simple toplevel, but I recommend *utop* as a more advance replacement.
+The OCaml language is bundled with a simple toplevel, but I recommend *utop* as a more advance replacement.
 Installing *utop* is straightforward using OPAM, simply run the following command in the system shell.

 ```shell